Xli33/utils-where/README.md

 ```

 `throttle`
-get a throttled function, only to be **sync** called after `interval`. an `onEnd` listener async called could be added to the returned function
+get a throttled function, only to be **sync** called after `interval`. an `onEnd` listener to be async called could be added to the returned function

 ```js
 import { throttle } from 'utils-where';